KastnerRG/cse160-docs/docs/source/PA2.rst

 Objective
 ^^^^^^^^^
-The purpose of this lab is to introduce the student to the CUDA API by implementing vector addition.
+The purpose of this lab is to introduce the student to the OpenCL API by implementing vector addition.
 The student will implement vector addition by writing the GPU kernel code as well as the associated host code.

 Instructions
 ^^^^^^^^^^^^^
 Edit the code in the code tab to perform the following:

-* Allocate device memory
+- Create memory buffers on device
-* Copy host memory to device
+- Copy host memory to device
-* Initialize thread block and kernel grid dimensions
+- Initialize global size and local size
-* Invoke CUDA kernel
+- Invoke OpenCL kernel
-* Copy results from device to host
+- Copy results from device to host
-* Free device memory
+- Free device memory
-* Write the CUDA kernel
+- Write the OpenCL kernel

-Instructions about where to place each part of the code is demarcated by the :code:`//@@` comment lines.
+Instructions about where to place each part of the code is demarcated by the `//@@` comment lines.

 How to Compile
 ^^^^^^^^^^^^^^
-The :code:`template.cu` file contains the code for the programming assignment.
-There is a Makefile included which compiles it and links it with the libgputk CUDA library automatically.
+The :code:`main.c` and :code:`kernel.cl` files contain the code for the programming assignment.
+There is a Makefile included which compiles it.
 It can be run by typing :code:`make` from the PA2 folder.
 It generates a :code:`solution` output file.
 During development, make sure to run the :code:`make clean` command before running :code:`make`.

 How to Test
 ^^^^^^^^^^^